Elmanderrr/form-generator/README.md

     ]
 }
 	</pre>
 	yourForm.fields.get() - return array with created fields.
-Each part is jQuery object;
+Each part is jQuery object; <br />
 	yourForm.form.get() - return whole form which you can append whatever you want;